PDI-DGS-Protolab/docker_deployment/README.md

 ###How to
 Give execution permissions to autoDeployIni.sh and execute the script.
+If the _-o_ option is set then the script will kill any processes running in Docker that are using the LOCAL_PORT stated in the configuration file.

-**Usage**: ./autoDeploy.sh
+**Usage**: ./autoDeploy.sh _-o_

 ###Configuration Parameters